-Ladies, we all have that drawer in our bathroom — the one overflowing with unused, half-used, and basically empty beauty products.
+We all have that drawer in our bathroom — the one overflowing with unused, half-used and basically empty beauty products.
 No?
 Just us?
 Well, even if you’ve mastered that life-changing art of tidying up and never fall prey to clutter, you still get to the bottom of those bottles of shampoo and conditioner, and reach that frustrating end of your favorite blush or lipstick.
-If you’ve been sending those containers straight to the landfill (an astonishing one-third of landfill waste is made up of personal care and beauty products), step away from the trash can!
-There are women in need who could seriously benefit from your unused and gently used products, and there are super easy ways to recycle those empty containers.
+If you’ve been sending those containers straight to the landfill — an astonishing one-third of landfill waste is made up of personal care and beauty products — step away from the trash can!
+There are beauty-lovers in need who could seriously benefit from your unused and gently-used products, and there are super easy ways to recycle those empty containers.

 How do you nail an interview?
-It all starts with confidence, but sometimes that can be challenging if you don’t feel good about the way you look.
+It all starts with confidence, but sometimes that can be challenging if you don’t feel like your sharpest self.
 That’s where Dress for Success comes in.
 Since launching in 1997, Dress for Success has helped over 1 million women by providing them with professional-looking clothing and beauty products to help them gain confidence for job interviews that will help them become financially independent.

 Dress for Success accepts unused, unopened beauty products, as well as women’s professional attire and shoes.
-Visit the website for more information on what to donate.
+Visit the Dress for Success website for more information on how to donate.

-The Beauty Bus Foundation provides in-home beauty treatment to men, women, and children whose terminal illness prevents them from accessing a salon or spa.
-Beauty Bus uses your donated unused and new beauty products in their “Beauty Bags,” which are given to patients around the U.S. The foundation accepts blushes, mascara, nail polish, hair dryers, straighteners, and more.
-To learn more about how and what to donate to the Beauty Bus Foundation, visit beautybus.org.
+The Beauty Bus Foundation provides in-home beauty treatment to men, women and children whose terminal illness prevents them from accessing a salon or spa.
+Beauty Bus uses your donated unused and new beauty products in their “Beauty Bags,” which are given to patients around the U.S. The foundation accepts blushes, mascara, nail polish, hair dryers, straighteners and more.
+To learn more about what items they accept and how best to donate them, visit the Beauty Bus Foundation.

-Unlike most other organizations that accept only unused or new beauty products, Project Beauty Share will accept some gently used makeup, clean makeup bags, and shampoo and conditioner that is more than halfway full.
-For the full list of accepted products, visit projectbeautyshare.org.
+Unlike most other organizations that accept only unused or new beauty products, Project Beauty Share will accept some gently used makeup, clean makeup bags and shampoo and conditioner that is more than halfway full.
+For the full list of accepted products, visit Project Beauty Share.

 Donate to Local Women’s Shelters in Chicago